fluent/fluent-bit-docs/pipeline/outputs/forward.md

 ## Fluent Bit + Secure Forward Setup <a href="secure_forward_setup" id="secure_forward_setup"></a>

-> DISCLAIMER: the following example do not consider the generation of certificates for a proper usage of production environments.
+> DISCLAIMER: the following example does not consider the generation of certificates for best practice on production environments.

 Secure Forward aims to provide a secure channel of communication with the remote Fluentd service using [TLS](tcp-and-tls.md).
-Above there is a minimalist configuration for testing purposes.

 ### Fluent Bit